firemyna/firemyna.com/src/pages/docs/index.md

 **Shared package.json**.
 Thanks to dependency optimization during the deployment (for more, [see below](#shipping), your web app and the Functions now share a single package.json that significantly simplifies the development.

 **Auto-index**.
-To create a new function, you need to create a file—no need to list it in the index file that is automatically generated.
+To create a new function, you just need to create a file—no need to list it in the index file that is automatically generated.

 **Processes manager**.
 The development server helps manage processes - starting the web app bundler, the Firebase Emulator with a single command.
 See all logs in a single place.